anonymous2323121/SUGAR/README.md

 ules.
 In our analysis, we concentrate on d = 127 brain regions from four functional modules: auditory, visual, frontoparietal task control, and default mode, which are generally believed to be involved in language processing and problem solving domains (Barch et al., 2013).

+The HCP fMRI data is a publicly available dataset.
+It can be requested at https://www.humanconnectome.org/study/hcp-young-adult after signing the data user agreement.